 Employee Rights No Fees Unless We Win

-When most people in the world say or think of the word Hollywood, the word they are using does not so much signify a place on a map defined dryly as a district within the city of Los Angeles so much as a cultural singularity, a center of gravity that draws the world’s attention because of what the people think it means just as much as because of what it actually produces, and what actually goes on there.
-It does not matter all that much that a great deal of the media considered “produced by Hollywood” does not actually “come from Hollywood.”
+When most people in the world say or think of the word “Hollywood,” the word they are using does not so much signify a place on a map defined dryly as a district within the city of Los Angeles so much as a cultural singularity, a center of gravity that draws the world’s attention because of what people think it means just as much as what it actually produces, and what actually goes on there.
+It does not matter that a great deal of the media considered “produced by Hollywood” does not actually “come from Hollywood.”
 Those two phrases mean two different things.
 Somewhere in the early twentieth century, the name expanded beyond the place that bears it so that now Hollywood is thought of not so much as a place as the collective cultural effect of the entertainment industry.Hollywood, the real place